ssvb/hunaftool/README.md

 fast child node lookups in a [Trie data structure](https://en.wikipedia.org/wiki/Trie).
 If this happens, the tool will bail out with an error message rather than silently producing incorrect results.
 * Processing some dictionaries may require huge amounts of memory, well beyond what is available on your computer.
-* Hunspell compatibility is limited and the following options are NOT supported:
+* Hunspell compatibility is incomplete and the following options are NOT supported:
 `SET encoding`,
 `COMPLEXPREFIXES`,
 `LANG langcode`,